geofrancis/GL041MT-L041MTW-L042MTW-GL042MT-adapters/README.md

-the mavlink converter will convert the GL041MT and GL042MY UART sonar moudles to MAVLINK rangefinder protocal.
+the mavlink converter will convert the GL041MT and GL042MY UART sonar modules to MAVLINK rangefinder protocal.

 set the serial port to 115200, MAVLINK 2 protocol.